 USA Luge will create a special course on Ariens Hill for the Luge Challenge.
 Participants will compete in four categories (boys, girls, men and women) with a prize awarded to the fastest run in each group.
 Participants must be at least 9 years old and are encouraged to bring bike or ski helmets.
 Please note: To accommodate the luge course, Ariens Hill will be closed for tubing during the Titletown Winter Games.

 USA Curling will utilize a portion of the Titletown Ice Rink to create an instructional course for participants to learn how to curl.
 This event will also be open to participants in wheelchairs.
-Participants must wear rubber-soled shoes to access the ice for curling.
+Participants must wear rubber-soled shoes or snow boots to access the ice for curling.
 Please note: Skating will remain open to the public at the normal hours of operation and admission rate throughout the weekend.

 US Biathlon and US Ski & Snowboard will host an interactive biathlon and cross-country skiing experience for the public to try the winter sport that combines cross-country skiing and marksmanship.
-The event will use eye-safe “infrared rifles” to accurately simulate marksmanship and cross-country ski equipment will be available.
+The event will use eye-safe “infrared rifles” to accurately simulate marksmanship and cross country ski equipment will be available.
 This event will also be open to participants using wheelchairs.

 USA Nordic Sports will create a mini ski jump out of snow or utilize a ski jump simulator.
 Participants will learn the fundamentals of the four parts of a ski jump and be able to fly safely through the air under the guidance of elite coaches, former Olympians, and local club leaders.
 All ages are welcome, and skis and helmets will be provided.